AzizjonTuraev/Logistic-model-and-ArcGIS-methods/README.md

 ArcGIS folder includes Python code and shape files of a map of Germany.
 The shape file is openly accessible on a website of https://gadm.org/.
 The Python code applies ArcGIS methods to get a list of neighbour counties of TOP 5% GDP per capita producing German counties according to 2016.
+Please unzip ArcGIS folder and use Python code in the code subfolder to run GIS methods on to the shape file.

 Data folder includes various type open sourced data, which can be reached via a website of https://www.inkar.de/.